The Thing (roadside attraction)

-The Thing (aka The Thing Museum) is an Arizona roadside attraction extensively advertised by signs along Interstate 10 between El Paso, Texas, and Tucson, Arizona.
+The Thing (a.k.a.
+The Thing Museum) is an Arizona roadside attraction extensively advertised by signs along Interstate 10 between El Paso, Texas, and Tucson, Arizona.
 The object, supposedly a mummified mother and child, is believed to have been made by exhibit creator Homer Tate for sideshows.

-The Thing was purchased by former lawyer Thomas Binkley Prince in the mid-twentieth century, who quickly based a tourist attraction around the strange object.
+The Thing was purchased by former lawyer Thomas Binkley Prince in the mid-twentieth century, who quickly based a tourist attraction on the strange object.
 Although Prince died in 1969, the attraction was run by his wife Janet for many years.
 Today, the site is under the ownership of Bowlin Travel Centers, Inc. Despite its remoteness, the attraction has been popular; it has appeared in several tourist guides, and has been the subject of several news stories and reports.

 Location

-The Thing is located at 32°05′N 110°03′W just off I-10 at Exit 322 on a hilltop between Benson and Willcox, near Texas Canyon, at 2631 North Johnson Road, Dragoon, Arizona.
+The Thing is located at 32°05′N 110°03′W just off I-10 at exit 322 on a hilltop between Benson and Willcox, near Texas Canyon, at 2631 North Johnson Road, Dragoon, Arizona.

 The exhibit

 Inside the exhibit are a variety of items, including odd wood carvings of tortured souls by woodcarver Ralph Gallagher, the "Wooden Fantasy" of painted driftwood purchased from an Alamogordo, New Mexico collector, framed 1880s to early 1900s lithographs, historic engraved saddles, guns and rifles of historic Western significance, a Conestoga wagon from Oklahoma!, a buggy without a horse, and a vintage American automobile from the 1930s.
-A sign by a 1937 Rolls-Royce mentions that it may have been used by Adolf Hitler, a supposition reiterated by the originator of the exhibit.
+A sign by a 1937 Rolls-Royce mentions that it may have been used by Winston Churchill, a change from the previous supposition that it was used by Adolf Hitler.
 Winding corridors and exhibit halls with painted monster footprints on the floors eventually lead to the "Thing", a mummified, likely female "Mother" of possibly Chinese or Native American descent who died in the 1880s to early 1900s, and a mummified "Child" age and descent unknown but implied to be the son or daughter of the "Mother".
 They are presented in separate but closely linked displays, coffin, and small coffin, bedding, and scratched plexiglass covering.
 One story as to the origin of the "Thing" is that the "Mother" and "Child" were illegal border crossers who were found and slaughtered by unknown cowboy bandits during a shootout and found decades later as mummified bodies by a rancher in the area who sold them to the owner/originator of the "Thing".
 But in this story, the harshness of the truth will never be uncovered, and the "Thing" will remain a mystery.

-In August 2018, the Bowlin Travel Centers unveiled a brand new modern museum building and other updates to house, in some order or theme, most of the items formerly stored in the three sheds.
+In August 2018, the Bowlin Travel Centers unveiled a new, modern museum building and other updates to house, in some order or theme, most of the items formerly stored in the three sheds.
 The new owners have also added a new alien and dinosaur theme that visitors first encounter upon entering the museum.
-In addition to the upgrades, the cost of admission has also increased to $5 per person or $10 per family.
+In addition to the upgrades, the cost of admission has increased to $5 per person or $10 per family.